prenevin/my-learning/README.md

 ## Domain
 A Knight as a Sword.
 A Blacksmith has Tools.
 A Blacksmith repairs Swords.
+A Job ticket is for a

 ## Package structure:
 Base on https://martinfowler.com/articles/microservice-testing/#anatomy-modules